-See your children's favourite cartoon characters come to life as they glide across the ice at the Rai Amsterdam, and join in the much-loved songs.
-For something more traditional, take the children to the Nutcracker Ballet on Ice at the Theater Carré.
+See your children's favourite cartoon characters come to life as they glide across the ice and sing along to the much-loved songs.
+This year, performances will not be in Amsterdam but at the Ahoy Theatre in Rotterdam and the Jaarsbeurs in Utrecht

 4. Go to a Super-Sized Christmas Show

 World Christmas Circus – Featuring talent from all over the world, this show is one of the most celebrated of its type.
 Trapeze artists, plumed horses, diabolos and hoops - this circus has it all.
 At the Theater Carré, just east of the centre.

 The Christmas Show – Dancing, singing, and special effects bring the story of Cinderella (Assepoester en het Kerstbal) to live.
 This is family entertainment on a big scale.
 In Dutch, but still a big eye-full of fun for non-native speakers.
 At the Ziggo Dome, south east of the city.

 Get festive overload at the ice sculpture exhibition in Zwolle, an hour's drive from Amsterdam.
 Once the kids have finished staring open-mouthed at the works of ice art, let them whizz down the ice slide or take them to the festively-decorated café for a hot chocolate while you reheat with a mulled wine.
 Just remember to wrap up warm!